khannakr/SafeNotary/README.md

 ## Key Features

 - Ensures file notarization without revealing the file content using Zero-Knowledge Proofs.
-- Stores encrypted files on IPFS for decentralized and tamper-proof access.
+- Stores encrypted files on IPFS for decentralization.
 - Records proof, CID, and timestamp immutably on the blockchain.
 - Detects any file tampering during the verification process.
 - Verifies authenticity without requiring access to the actual file content.
 - Prevents hash leakage by using ZKP instead of storing raw hashes.
-- Works for any file type, making it suitable for legal and confidential documents.
 - Provides a secure and transparent system for file validation and trust.

 ## Tech Stack